 Transcriptionists take recorded audio information and write it down using online resources.
-There are legal and medical transcriptionist jobs that require formal training, but there are also general transcription jobs available.
+Legal and medical transcriptionist jobs require formal training, but there are also general transcription jobs available.

 This job calls for attention to detail as well as a keen ear.
 Check out companies that hire transcriptionists for more information.

 Once you decide that transcription work is for you, you can take the Transcribe Anywhere course to get an advantage on the competition.

 Pay: $12 to $21 or higher, depending on your skill level